cucumber/docs/content/10-minute-tutorial.md

 </dependencies>
 ```

-In addition, you need the following dependencies to run Cucumber with JUnit:
+In addition, you will need the following dependencies to run Cucumber with JUnit:
 ```xml
 <dependencies>
     ...